-The Board respectfully concludes that a hybrid enforcement model remains appropriate for the regulation of the practice of pharmacy.
-The Board recommends, based on the information received and considered, that California patients will benefit from pharmacists gaining additional independent authority to perform functions consistent with their respective education, training and experience.
-Further, the Board recommends repeal of some of the prescriptive conditions under which pharmacists are required to provide some patient care activities suggesting that a transition to a standard of care model for provisions of such patient care services is appropriate where sufficient safeguards are in place to ensure pharmacists maintain autonomy to make patient care decisions.
+The Board respectfully concludes that a hybrid enforcement model remains appropriate for the regulation of the practice of pharmacy for consumer protection.
+The Board recommends, based on the information received and considered, that California patients will benefit from pharmacists gaining additional independent authority to provide patient care services, not limited to the traditional dispensing tasks performed at licensed facilities, consistent with their respective education, training and experience.
+Further, the Board recommends revisions to certain provisions detailing a pharmacist's authorized standard of care model for provisions of specified patient care services and transition to a standard of care model for provisions of specified patient care services where sufficient safeguards are in place to ensure pharmacists retain autonomy to utilize professional judgment in making patient care decisions.
+Under those conditions, the Board believes that transitioning to greater use of a standard of care model in the provision of specified patient care services could benefit patients by providing expanded and timely access to patient care from suitably educated, trained and experienced health care providers.